-If the answer is “Yes”, please explain in which circumstances bank secrecy can be a ground for refusal of a mutual legal assistance request.
+If the answer is “Yes”, please explain in which circumstances bank secrecy can be a ground for refusal of a mutual legal assistance request. [agreed]

 Does your country decline to render mutual legal assistance on the ground of absence of dual criminality (art.
 18, para.
 9)?